-Our business may experience additional disruptions as a result of the COVID-19 pandemic or from another pandemic, epidemic or infectious disease outbreak that could severely impact our operations and development activities, including, but not limited to:
+We have experienced, and may in the future experience disruptions as a result of the COVID-19 pandemic or from another public health crisis, including any future pandemic or epidemic, that could severely impact our operations and development activities, including, but not limited to:

-- delays in necessary interactions with local regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; - · delays in manufacturing of our drug candidates due to increased competition for manufacturing capacity as a result of the pandemic; - limitations in employee resources that would otherwise be focused on the conduct of our development activities, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - refusal of the FDA to accept data from clinical trials in affected geographies; - delays in procuring drug substance and/or in manufacturing drug product due to limitations in employee resources or forced furloughs at our contract manufacturing organizations; - delays in initiation of future clinical trials, including delays in receiving authorization from local regulatory authorities to initiate such clinical trials; and - delays in enrollment and trial execution, for example, because clinical trial sites may be unable to operate normally, or patients may elect to forego visits to medical facilities or undertake voluntary medical procedures.
+- delays in necessary interactions with local regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; - delays in manufacturing of our drug candidates due to increased competition for manufacturing capacity as a result of the pandemic; - limitations in employee resources that would otherwise be focused on the conduct of our development activities, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - refusal of the FDA to accept data from clinical trials in affected geographies; - delays in procuring drug substance and/or in manufacturing drug product due to limitations in employee resources or forced furloughs at our contract manufacturing organizations; - delays in initiation of future clinical trials, including delays in receiving authorization from local regulatory authorities to initiate such clinical trials; and - delays or disturbances in enrollment and trial execution, for example, because clinical trial sites may be unable to operate normally, or patients may elect to forego visits to medical facilities or undertake voluntary medical procedures.

-The further spread of COVID-19 and its effects, including actions to limit the spread of the illness, or other pandemics, epidemics or infectious disease outbreaks could impact our ability to carry out our business and may materially adversely impact global economic conditions.
-Any of the foregoing factors, or other effects of the COVID-19 pandemic or another pandemic, epidemic or infectious disease outbreak, could materially affect our business, possibly to a significant degree.
+Any of the foregoing factors, or other effects of the COVID-19 pandemic or another public health crisis, including any future pandemic or epidemic, could materially affect our business, possibly to a significant degree.
 The severity and duration of any such impacts cannot be predicted.